siri1404/GreenLens-Edge-AI/README.md

 ***Software***
 - Python Version: 3.12.6
-- AnythingLLM LLM Provider: Qualcomm QNN
+- AnythingLLM LLM Provider: AnythingLLM NPU (For older version, this may show Qualcomm QNN)
 - AnythingLLM Chat Model: Llama 3.1 8B Chat 8K

 ### Setup
 1. Install and setup [AnythingLLM](https://anythingllm.com/).
-    1. Choose Qualcomm QNN when prompted to choose an LLM provider to target the NPU
+    1. Choose AnythingLLM NPU when prompted to choose an LLM provider to target the NPU
     2. Choose a model of your choice when prompted.
 This sample uses Llama 3.1 8B Chat with 8K context
 2. Create a workspace by clicking "+ New Workspace"
 3. Generate an API key